Cringe pop: Examples

 Jacintha Morris, an Indian civil servant, released "Is Suzainn the Sinner" in 2016, which was labelled a cringe pop song.
 Morris herself denied that the song was intended to be cringe pop.

 Other examples include "Aunty Ki Ghanti" by Indian rapper Omprakash Mishra released in 2015 and "PPAP (Pen-Pineapple-Apple-Pen)" by Japanese comedian Pikotaro, and the "Pokémon Go Song" by Czech child singer Misha/Mishovy Silenosti, both released in 2016.

 Tony Kakkar, an Indian singer and composer, is often called out for cringe-worthy lyrics.

 Reception

-Such songs are described as being "so bad that you can not stop watching them".
+Such songs are described as being "so bad, that you can't stop watching them".